ChegeSN/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15-countthatword count word bin in file
-16-whatsnext displays lines with word root and three lines after 17-hidethisword display lines with no word bin
+16-whatsnext displays lines with word root and three lines after 17-hidethisword display lines with no word bin 18-letteronly displays lines of file that begins with a letter